 Considered one of Germany’s best Sekt producers, this traditional method Sekt is a delightful bubbly with the essence of pear and apple, leaving just a hint of sweetness.
 This bubbly spends 18-36 months on the yeast and is then hand riddled and disgorged upon order to ensure maximum freshness!

-Cuisine: Starters, chicken, fresh fish, shellfish, veggies, hard and triple creme cheeses or as an apéritif!
+Pairing: Starters, chicken, fresh fish, shellfish, veggies, hard and triple creme cheeses or as an apéritif!

 Gutzler Blanc de Noir – Dry (Starters, cheese course, salad course)